Dynamics of individual active elastic filaments with chiral self-propulsion: Simulations

 As predicted by our theory, straight, unstretched filaments are always stable and simply translate in space along straight trajectories.
 Occasionally, an initially curved state will destabilize into a roughly straight configuration, after which it will adopt the trivially straight conformation and trajectory.

-More interesting are the various kinds of curved configurations, both stable and dynamic, that can be observed.
-Fig.~\ref{fig:filament shapes} shows three examples of typical filament behavior observed in simulations which do not encounter singularities.
+More interesting are the various kinds of curved configurations that can be observed.
+Fig.~\ref{fig:filament shapes} shows examples of typical filament behavior observed in simulations which do not encounter singularities.
 The most common behavior for $\alpha=0.1$, shown in Fig.~\ref{fig:filament shapes}(a), are filaments which mostly maintain their shape.
 These are u-shaped (or sometimes o-shaped) initial conditions which maintain that shape qualitatively, although their initial uniform curvature is modified into a curvature which varies along the filament and deviates by up to $\sim10\%$ from its mean value.
 These u-shaped configurations are stable in time, merely rotating.
 In contrast, Fig.~\ref{fig:filament shapes}(b) shows an example of a gently curved filament which evolves into a very different shape, namely a hook-shape which curves in both directions.
 Such configurations are observed much more rarely, possibly because most initial conditions which would evolve into them develop a curvature singularity first.
 Like the u-shaped configurations, the hook-shaped configurations are stable in time, again merely rotating.
-Finally, in very rare cases, a dynamic state is observed, such as that presented in Fig.~\ref{fig:filament shapes}(c).
-In this case, the shape is stationary over most of the filament's length except a small portion near the tail, which whips back and forth as the overall filament rotates.
-As such, the configuration oscillates periodically in time, never settling into a stable shape.
-Animations of these filaments' evolution is available at \footnote{Supplementary material link}.
+Animations of these filaments' evolution are shown in Supplementary Material Movie S1 \cite{SI}.

-While we have observed all the above states for small $\alpha$, matters are very different for large $\alpha$.
-For example, for $\alpha=1$, stable u-shaped configurations are \textit{never} observed; instead, a plethora of time-periodic dynamic configurations are encountered.
+While we have observed such states for small $\alpha$, matters are very different for large $\alpha$.
+For example, for $\alpha=1$, stable u-shaped configurations are \textit{never} observed; instead, a plethora of time-dependent dynamic configurations are encountered which never settle into a stable conformation.
+Though similar time-dependent states can occasionally be observed with $\alpha=0.1$, these tend to be an artifact of the numerical discretization and disappear with sufficiently fine discretizations.
+In contrast, for $\alpha=1$, these dynamic states remain even upon refinement of the discretization.
+We thus find that for $\alpha=1$, there are no stable constant curvature solutions, at least at the computational scales we are able to access.

 This is interesting because our linear stability analysis found that the size of $\alpha$ has little to no effect on the linear stability of the constant curvature configurations.
-We are forced to conclude that increasing the size of $\alpha$ introduces strong nonlinear destabilizing effects, not accounted for by our theory.